APogue/APogue.github.io/_drafts/research_notes/2024-12-24-public-records-requests.md

 		"I’ve emailed you previously with respect to UCLA and rampant antisemitism on campus.
 I am forwarding a viral video demanding the Regents investigate and suspend and expel these students.
 There is no privacy rights to encampments on public property.
 UCLA is a public university funded by the taxpayer.
 The video highlights the Regents ongoing failure to protect the safety and security of Jewish students.
 I expect a reply and a letter to all students and members of the UCLA community discussing this incident, denouncing it, and reiterating UCLA commitment to the safety of its student body."

+- From Responsive Records Redacted Part 2

+	- Overwhelmingly Jewish parents and professors condemning the encampment

+	- UCLAPR_0000316, "Refers to statements made at the May 2, 2024 Alumni Association webinar that there were no injuries sustained during the May 1, 2024 protest at the pro-Palestinian encampment.
+Provides photos of a student hospitalized with an injury received from police.
+Recommends that this student and others affected by police violence receive a public apology from the administration."